 Interested parties from non-academic institutions are highly recommended to collaborate with partners from academic institutions to prepare implementation science proposals.

 Principal applicants should make sure that all co-applicants endorse on the application as the track record for the whole project team might be adversely affected if misconduct/fraud is found.
 All project team members should be well aware of their participation in the project.
 The Management of Track Records of Applicants can be downloaded from our website.

 Administering institutions should check that all applicants meet the eligibility requirements before submission of grant applications.

 The principal applicant shall inform the Secretariat immediately if he/she plans to leave his/her administering institution after submission of application.
 Failure to do so will result in disqualification of the application.

-Applications declined on misconduct by the Health and Medical Research Fund (HMRF) or any other funding agencies will not be considered.
+Applications declined by the Health and Medical Research Fund (HMRF) or any other funding agencies due to misconduct will not be considered.